 A center of the Institute of American Indian Arts (IAIA), the MoCNA is dedicated to increasing public understanding and appreciation of/for contemporary Native art, history and culture.

 The MoCNA is the country’s only museum for exhibiting, collecting and interpreting the most progressive work of contemporary Native artists.

 The MoCNA is dedicated solely to advancing the scholarship, discourse and interpretation of contemporary Native art for regional, national and international audiences.
 As such, it stewards the National Collection of Contemporary Native Art, 7,500 artworks in all media created in 1962 or later.

-Close to 7,500 artworks in the collection include paintings, works on paper, sculpture, ceramics, jewelry, photography, contemporary apparel, textiles, cultural arts, new media and installations.
-Many prominent contemporary artists are represented, such as Tony Abeyta, Allan Houser, and Fritz Scholder–to name a few.
+Artworks in the collection include paintings, works on paper, sculpture, ceramics, jewelry, photography, contemporary apparel, textiles, cultural arts, new media and installations.
+Many prominent modern and contemporary artists are represented, such as Tony Abeyta, Allan Houser, and Fritz Scholder–to name a few.

 Read our article about our visit to the MoCNA here.